 - Even if you know what you’re shooting for, it’s extremely difficult to make an accurate shot.
 Do you have complete records of your income, deductions, and withholding year-to-date?
-Do you know what the rest of the year holds for you, in terms of job changes, raises, pay cuts, layoffs, windfalls, marriages, divorces, children, childcare, home purchases, home sales, and so on?
+Do you know what the rest of the year holds for you, in terms of job changes, raises, pay cuts, layoffs, windfalls, children, childcare, home purchases, home sales, and so on?

 So when a client asks me “What should I be claiming on my W-4?”, or “Am I having enough withheld?”, or anything along those lines, here’s what I say:

 - Don’t expect the W-4 system to ‘work’.
 It doesn’t.
 If it does work for you, you’ve either gotten lucky, or you have a very simple tax situation.

 - If you want minimal risk of owing at tax time, you don’t expect any cash flow issues during the year, and you don’t mind the idea of possibly getting a large refund, then ignore everything on the form and just claim “Single” with zero allowances.
 But know that this is no way guarantees a refund, especially if you have more than one job, or if you have other sources of taxable income.